eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 You can also use the graph control buttons on the bottom left to zoom and fit the view.
 The mini-map on the bottom right can also be used to navigate around the graph.

+Component parameters and settings are also available through the AICA Studio.
 Click on the gear icon of the first Timer component to open its settings page and learn about auto-lifecycle events and component parameters in the sections below.

 ![timer settings](./assets/timer-settings.png)